fvwmorg/fvwmorg.github.io/Wiki/Config/Syntax/index.md

 The most complete resource for information about a command, its syntax and capabilities is the man page.
 If you know the command you can search though the manpage for it to find more info.
-You can also find the manpage online [here](http://fvwm.org/documentation/manpages/).
-The online version contains a table of contents to make finding info in the manpage a little easier.

 The [FvwmWiki]({{ "/" | prepend: site.wikiurl }}) contains a collection of config
 examples and their descriptions.
 Here is a starting point: [/Config](